Deploying

 Before you deploy

-We recommend using environment variables to set different secret keys for development and production.
+We recommend using environment variables to set secret keys and other sensitive information.
+This prevents accidental exposure in your code or version control.

 export const app = createApp({